0xor0ne/awesome-list/topics/cybersec.md

 - ["Patch Tuesday Diffing: CVE-2024-20696 - Windows Libarchive RCE"][835]
 - ["PixieFail: Nine vulnerabilities in Tianocore's EDK II IPv6 network stack"][711]
 - ["Playing with libmalloc in 2024"][610]
+- ["Pumping Iron on the Musl Heap – Real World CVE-2022-24834 Exploitation on an Alpine mallocng Heap"][910]
 - "Pwn2Own Toronto 2023":
   - ["How it all started"][829]
   - ["Exploring the Attack Surface"][830]